dodevops/cloudcontrol/README.md

 * USE_terraform: Enable this feature
 * DEBUG_terraform: Debug this feature
 * Add a volume mount to the `volumes:` section of docker compose like this:
      (...)
      volumes:
          - "<path-to-terraform>:/terraform"

 * Volume-target /terraform: Terraform base target directory.
 If something different than /terraform is used, environment TERRAFORM_PATH needs to be set to this path

 * Volume-target /credentials.terraform: A Terraform variable file holding sensitive information when working with terraform (e.g.
 Terraform app secrets, etc.).
 If something different than /credentials.terraform is used, environment TERRAFORM_CREDENTIALS_PATH needs to be set to this path

-* Environment TERRAFORM_VERSION: A valid terraform version to install (e.g. 0.12.17)
+* Environment TERRAFORM_VERSION*: A valid terraform version to install (e.g. 0.12.17)
 * Environment TERRAFORM_PATH: Volume target for terraform base directory (optional).
 Defaults to `/terraform`.
 If something different than the default is used, the volume-target needs to be adapted to the same directory

 * Environment TERRAFORM_CREDENTIALS_PATH: Volume target for terraform credentials (optional).
 Defaults to `/terraform`.
 If something different than the default is used, the volume-target needs to be adapted to the same directory

 ### <a id="terragrunt"></a> Terragrunt